 - Make sure you’re not plugging too many things into your power sockets – this can lead to overheating and fires.

 - Make sure you turn all lights off when you’re asleep or out of the house.
 If you’re prone to forgetting, put them on a timer.

-Of course, if you find your lights have been stored uncovered and in bad condition, or they are damaged in any way, the best thing to do is throw them away and buy a new set.
+Of course, if you find your lights are in bad condition or are damaged, you should throw them away and buy a new set.
 Even minor damage can cause shorts and electrical fires.

 Make The Switch To LED

 If you’ve bought your Christmas lights in more recent years, they are probably already fitted with LED bulbs.
 But there are still plenty around that aren’t.
 The electrical safety council have now recommended the use of LED lights for Christmas trees over the traditional filament or lantern lights.
 This is mainly because they operate at a much lower voltage, which significantly reduces the risk of electric shocks, and they run at a much lower temperature.
 They also use 80-90% less electricity than their filament and lantern counterparts, reducing your electricity bill and the risk of overheating.
 They’re also made of a much more durable material that doesn’t use a filament, so they last longer!